jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_connect_discoverywizard.md

 * #Country.USA
 * #Country.AU

-For more information, see Connection Properties \| Tags.
+For more information, see [Connection Properties \| Tags][enterprise_cfgmonitor_connect_tags].

-TIP: If you re-import the same file with updated tags, Spotlight will skip the connection creation step but update the tags.
+{% include tip.html content="If you re-import the same file with updated tags, Spotlight will skip the connection creation step but update the tags for the connection." %}

-NOTE: If a field in the file contains a comma, use "" to quote the value (as per CSV notation).
+{% include note.html content="If a field in the file contains a comma, use \"\" to quote the value (as per CSV notation)." %}

 ## Limitations